 When I go on holiday, I put the notebook away.
 I suppose sometimes I think how I might write up a place, but travelling for pleasure means exactly that – I don’t have to check bus timetables.
 Hoorah!
 So the answer is no, writing guidebooks doesn’t take the edge off travelling.
 And even when on assignment, I still enjoy the travelling, the moving around and seeing different places.
 It is important to be able to inject a sense of the place and an enjoyment of it into a guidebook.

 South America is such a huge continent, so how do you ensure you cover all angles – how many people work alongside you on keeping the guide updated?

 Footprint has a range of individual books covering South American countries and these titles run in parallel with the South American Handbook.
 So I can draw upon them and their authors’ expertise.
 Besides the authors of those books, we also have correspondents dotted about the region, either ex-pats or locals, who provide information each year.
-For the 2011 edition, I have some 18 people working with me, to a greater or lesser degree.
+For the each edition, I have several people working with me.

 Do you receive a lot of reader feedback, and how do you use it?